hugbed/midi-controller/README.md

-# MIDI Controller
+# USB MIDI Controller

-Home made foot pedal midi controller using an Arduino pro micro.
+Home made foot pedal native USB MIDI controller device using an Arduino pro micro.
 The circuit schematics and drawings were made with Fritzing and the code with the Arduino IDE.